-The flip side of the price consistency that high frequency traders may bring to markets by employing arbitrage strategies is that extreme price shocks may also be transmitted more easily both between different asset classes and between different trading venues.
-For example, it has been suggested that the Flash Crash may have been exacerbated by arbitrage between index futures contracts and their underlying index stocks.
+A flip side of the price consistency that high frequency traders may bring to markets by employing arbitrage strategies is that extreme price shocks may also be transmitted more easily both between different asset classes and between different trading venues.
+Indeed, some academic studies and respondents to the Consultation Report have concluded (variously) that algorithmic and high frequency trading may give rise to risks to the price formation process and the stability of the markets.
+For instance, the joint report from the staff of the US SEC and the CFTC on the events of May 6, 2010, was variously cited as identifying an instance of electronic trading activity contributing to disorderly markets, in particular as the interaction between automated execution programs and algorithmic trading strategies quickly eroded liquidity following the onset of the event.
 A clear understanding of the degree by which HFT firms may exacerbate the transmission of shocks across markets is still lacking.